“If we should fail?”

 But screw your courage to the sticking-place,

-And we’ll not fail.” — William Shakespeare, 1606 (Macbeth)
+— William Shakespeare, 1606 (Macbeth)

-One of the shows I’ve enjoyed recently on HBO Max is Julia, a limited-run series that follows Julia Child’s success as author of Mastering the Art of French Cooking.
+One of the shows I’ve enjoyed recently on HBO Max is Julia, a limited-run series that follows Julia Child’s success as the author of Mastering the Art of French Cooking.

 We find her at a crossroads, as her husband Paul has been recalled from diplomatic service in Europe, and the two return to America and settle in Cambridge.
 The series follows her debut on television and the struggles with more traditional-minded executives to create the show she wanted.